donmccurdy/aframe-gamepad-controls/README.md

 ## Overview

-Supports one or more gamepads or game controllers, attached to an A-Frame scene.
+Supports one or more gamepads, attached to an A-Frame scene.

 This component uses the HTML5 [Gamepad API](https://developer.mozilla.org/en-US/docs/Web/API/Gamepad_API).
 The underlying API supports Firefox, Chrome, Edge, and Opera ([as of 01/2016](http://caniuse.com/#search=gamepad)).
 Safari and Internet Explorer do not currently support gamepads.